dmitriyteteruk/offsite-labs/iotcentral-lab1-7.md

 ![](lab1/lab1-48.PNG)

 Repeat this for tiles Count2 and Count3, then Click `Save` on the top left corner of Dashboard Menu.

 Click `Edit` then and resize tiles with name **Queue Length (people)** to 1x1 option.
 It is not available in size-menu (left side from gearwheel), but you can change size using mouse.

 Click on the bottom right corner of the tile and pull it to the top left corner.
 Repeat this action for all tiles named **Queue Length (people)** then Click `Save` on the top left corner of Dashboard Menu.
-*Note* that option to resize `Last Know Value` tiles availibale only after you `Update` tile and `Save` dashboard.
+*Note* that option to resize `Last Know Value` tiles available only after you `Update` tile and `Save` dashboard.

 ![](lab1/lab1-50.PNG)